IQSS/dataverse-client-javascript/docs/useCases.md

 The `datasetId` parameter can be a string, for persistent identifiers, or a number, for numeric identifiers.

 The `uploadedFileDTOs` parameter is an array of [UploadedFileDTO](../src/files/domain/dtos/UploadedFileDTO.ts) and includes properties related to the uploaded files.
-These properties should be calculated from the uploaded File Blob objects and the resulting storage identifiers from the Upload File use case.
+Some of these properties should be calculated from the uploaded File Blob objects and the resulting storage identifiers from the Upload File use case.

 ##### Error handling: